-To obtain warranty service, you must contact our customer service team via telephone at (888) 794-6250, or via email at firstname.lastname@example.org.
-If our customer service team determines that further assistance is required, they will give you a Return Material Authorization ("RMA") number.
+To obtain warranty service, you must contact our customer service team via telephone at (888) 794-6250, or via email at email@example.com.
+If our customer service team determines that further assistance is required, they will give you a Return Material Authorization ("RMA") number and will provide you with prepaid return shipping label that you can use to mail back your non-functioning item(s).
 You must properly package the product, clearly marking the RMA number on the package and including proof of your purchase date with the product.
-You must then send the product by mail or courier, with shipping costs paid by you, to GOAL ZERO at 675 West 14600 South, Bluffdale, Utah, USA 84065.
 We will process your return and send your repaired or replacement product to you at our expense for product being shipped to locations in North America.
-For product purchased or being shipped outside of North America, please contact the local distributor from whom you purchased the product, or email email@example.com to obtain further distributor information.
+For product purchased or being shipped outside of North America, please contact the local distributor from whom you purchased the product or email firstname.lastname@example.org to obtain further distributor information.

 THE LIMITED WARRANTY STATED HEREIN IS IN LIEU OF ALL OTHER EXPRESS WARRANTIES.
 IN NO EVENT SHALL ANY IMPLIED WARRANTIES, INCLUDING BUT NOT LIMITED TO ANY WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE OR NON-INFRINGEMENT, EXTEND BEYOND THE APPLICABLE WARRANTY PERIOD IDENTIFIED IN PARAGRAPH 2, ABOVE.
 Some states do not allow limitations on how long an implied warranty lasts, so the above limitation may not apply to you.
 This warranty gives you specific legal rights, and you may also have other rights which vary from state to state.